Kevin Moore – CEO

 Tor first visited the Farm in August 2011, loved it, and became a trustee later that year.
 A Tower Hamlets resident since 2007, Tor previously served on the boards of a local housing association and a global software company based in the City.
 She brings nearly 20 years of marketing and communications experience to the farm and leads the Communications Committee.
 Tor is keen to raise the profile of the farm within both the local and wider London communities.

 Richard is a Barrister in chambers-with-a-social-conscience.
 In his spare time Richard travels to disadvantaged parts of the world in order to offer legal advice.
 He leads on legal issues.
+He has been a Trustee since the current charity was established in 2009.

 Bessie is originally Australian but has been a Londoner for 21 years.
 She is a mother of two and a local community psychiatrist, with an additional specialisation in psychotherapy.
 She has interests in forging useful links between the statutory, voluntary and private sectors as well as in fundraising.
 Bessie has worked with rough sleepers in central London with severe mental illness and has extensive training in management and leadership, including at the Kings’ Fund.
 She has been a Trustee since the current charity was established in 2009.